Magical Mara & the Serene Serengeti

 Tarangire National Park

 This morning head to one of Tanzania's lesser-known national parks, Tarangire.
 Enjoy the scenic drive from Arusha to Tarangire, enter the park and head to where you'll stay in the peaceful surroundings of Tarangire Simba Lodge.
-The setting is fantastic and provides the feeling of being right in the centre of African wilderness, it is a heavenly spot.
+The setting is fantastic and provides the feeling of being right in the centre of the African wilderness, it is a heavenly spot.

 On arrival at the lodge admire the open views to the gorgeous Lake Burunge.
 Simba Lodge overlooks its own waterhole where there is often one or more of the following drinking: elephant, giraffe, waterbuck, zebra, lion, bushbuck, impala, porcupine, monkeys, warthog, mongoose and more.

 Once you have settled into your room after check in and dropped off your bags.
 Savour some lunch whilst viewing wildlife from the elevated platforms.
 You may like to go on a game drive in the afternoon to see if you can spot some of the prolific wildlife and vibrant birds for which the park is renowned.
-In the evening, as the sun sets head back to the lodge for some pre dinner drinks, dinner and overnight.
+In the evening, as the sun sets head back to the lodge for some pre dinner drinks, dinner and a restful night.

 This morning, after a leisurely breakfast and check out, experience Tarangire for the last time before heading to the exit gate when you are ready.